 Combining the best of data warehouses, data lakes and streaming

-For an in-depth look and demo,
+For an in-depth look and demo, join the webinar.

 Today we are proud to introduce Databricks Delta, a unified data management system to simplify large-scale data management.
 Currently, organizations build their big data architectures using a mix of systems, including data warehouses, data lakes and streaming systems.
 This greatly increases cost and, more consequentially, operational complexity as systems become hard to connect and maintain.

 Databricks Delta is a single data management tool that combines the scale of a data lake, the reliability and performance of a data warehouse, and the low latency of streaming in a single system for the first time.
 Together with the rest of the Databricks Unified Analytics Platform, Delta makes it dramatically easier to build, manage, and put big data applications into production.